markandre13/toad.js/docs/README.md

 * Support for table and tree views is in active development.

 * Support for Routing, Undo/Redo, Dialogs, Copy'n Paste, Drag'n Drop, etc. is on the roadmap.

-Please see the <a href="https://markandre13.github.io/toad-demo/">introduction</a> for further information.

 toad.js is currently being written to develop <a href="https://github.com/markandre13/workflow">workflow - A collaborative real-time white- and kanban board</a>.